Old Fashioned Cookie Crust Sweet Potato Pie Recipe, spiced with bourbon, in a buttery rich pecan cookie-like crust easy enough for novice bakers!

 Sweet Potato Pie

-Add to these beauties, a little bourbon, sugar (not much) and that lovely blend of autumn spices we all long for, and we are talking about all the color and flavors of autumn.
+Add to these beauties, a little bourbon, sugar (not much) and that lovely blend of autumn warm spices we all long for: ginger, cardamom, cinnamon, mace and cloves with a little zest of an orange.

 Maybe you will tell your Pumpkin Pie to move over, since these two pies are often in competition!

-Quick Crust
+Quick Crisp Crust

 Who doesn’t want an easy pie crust that can be whipped up in under 5-minutes at home!